Françafrique: Post–Cold War era

-The arrestation of Senegalese opposition leader and member of Parliament Ousmane Sonko for allegations of rape, in Senegal, in March 2021, shook the country.
+The arrest of Senegalese opposition leader and member of Parliament Ousmane Sonko for allegations of rape, in Senegal, in March 2021, shook the country.
 Senegalese people, especially young ones, critiqued the lack of transparency of the proceedings, and saw this as a political maneuver orchestrated by President Macky Sall to suppress the opposition before the next presidential elections in Senegal.
 Protesters took to the streets, and days of chaos ensued.
 Among their grievances, people blamed Sall for leaning too much towards France, giving too many opportunities to French companies when local businesses could step in.
 To manifest this frustration protesters targeted French corporate symbols such as Auchan supermarkets, Orange stores, and TotalEnergies gas stations.
 Some protesters also committed looting and destroyed property.
 These companies were accused by protesters of reaping benefits from the hands of Senegalese people.

-On 21 December 2019, French President Emmanuel Macron, and Ivorian President Alassane Ouattara announced in a press conference that they had signed a new cooperation accord replacing that of 1973.
+On 21 December 2019, French President Emmanuel Macron and Ivorian President Alassane Ouattara announced in a press conference that they had signed a new cooperation accord replacing that of 1973.
 This agreement replaced the West African CFA franc with the Eco, the new currency for the Economic Community of West African States (ECOWAS).
 This will only apply to countries belonging to the West African Economic and Monetary Union (UEMOA) which includes Benin, Burkina Faso, Guinea-Bissau, Ivory Coast, Mali, Niger, Senegal, and Togo, and not to member states of the Economic and Monetary Community of Central Africa (CEMAC from its French appellation), which use the Central African CFA franc and includes Cameroon, the Central African Republic, Chad, Equatorial Guinea, Gabon, and the Republic of the Congo.

 A bill approving the new cooperation accord was ratified on 10 November 2020, by the French National Assembly, and then by the French Senate on 28 January 2021.
 The text is composed of three main reforms: the change of currency from the CFA franc to the Eco, the abolition of the obligation to centralize 50% of the CFA franc reserves at the Banque of France, and the withdrawal of French representatives from the UEMOA's governing bodies (e.g., BCEAO's board, UMOA's banking commission, etc.).

 In June 2021, Emmanuel Macron announced that Operation Barkhane was drawing down to be gradually replaced by the international Takuba Task Force.
 As of 2021, France retains the largest military presence in Africa of any former colonial power.
 The French presence has been complicated by other expanding spheres of influence in Africa such as those of Russia and China.
 In 2016, China's investment in Africa was $38.4 billion versus France's $7.7 billion.
 Russia has been seen as expanding opportunistically in Africa, with both the mercenary Wagner Group, with which the Kremlin has denied links, and official military agreements.
 Macron has accused Moscow and Ankara of fueling anti-French sentiment in the Central African Republic.
 One of the main emphases of France's continuing links in Africa is opposing Islamist militants in the Sahel.